 (2LB) Offers the jazz-oriented student an organized approach to learning the extemporaneous creation of music in the jazz idiom.
 This creation is expressed by music performance.
-Prerequisites: permission of the instructor.

 MUSC 2065 - Jazz Improvisation II (1CR)

 (2LB) A continuation of Jazz Improvisation I. Students will apply skills acquired in Improvisation I to jazz standards while learning more advanced scales, chord structures and techniques.